hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 reasons for this:

-* We do not want the moderation process to be passive; essentially, if you acted in a way that required intervention we want to see that you are willing and able to rectify the situation without further intervention.
+* We do not want the moderation process to be passive; essentially, if you acted in a way that required intervention, we want to see that you are willing and able to rectify the situation without further intervention.
-* In the case of Limit in particular, we do not want the process to to go on without resolution.
+* In the case of Limit in particular, we do not want the process to go on without resolution.

 This means that, in general, we will use one of the other actions and